clement-ducros/clement-ducros.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year PhD student, at [IRIF](https://www.irif.fr/), Université Paris Cité, under the supervision of [Geoffroy Couteau](https://geoffroycouteau.github.io/) and [Alain Couvreur](http://www.lix.polytechnique.fr/Labo/Alain.Couvreur/).
+Since January 2025, I am a postdoctoral researcher at CISPA Helmholtz Center for Information Security, working with [Julian Loss]([Julian Loss](https://www.julianloss.com/)).
+Previously, I was a PhD student at the Institut de Recherche en Informatique Fondementale [IRIF](https://www.irif.fr/), Université Paris Cité, under the supervision of [Geoffroy Couteau](https://geoffroycouteau.github.io/) and [Alain Couvreur](http://www.lix.polytechnique.fr/Labo/Alain.Couvreur/).
+My subject was "Multiparty Computation from the Hardness of Coding Theory", and you can find my thesis [here](https://theses.hal.science/tel-04889558/)

-My thesis topic is *"Linear Codes for Quantum-Resistant Secure Computation"*.
-More generally, my research interests lie in Secure Multiparty Computation, and Pseudorandomness Generation, Coding Theory, and general Post-Quantum Cryptography.
+ More generally, my research interests lie in Secure Multiparty Computation, and Pseudorandomness Generation, Coding Theory, and general foundation of cryptography.
 You can find my CV [here](/CV_Clement_Ducros.pdf).

 News